With so many major problems in the world, it might surprise you that you can use your haven to change the world.

 Bad news is all over the world.
 In fact, it seems like every day there’s more heartache and hurt in our neighborhoods and across the country.

-With every heart-wrenching headline, with every violent act, with every polarizing topic on social media, it’s blatantly obvious that something needs to change.
+With every heart-wrenching headline, with every violent act, with every polarizing topic on social media, with every utter disaster, it’s blatantly obvious that something needs to change.
 But what?

 Instead of thinking that we need to solve huge epidemics like suicide and drug abuse and violence, what if making a difference is easier than most people think?